 We encourage feedback regarding our service.
-Please email firstname.lastname@example.org and state whether you require a reply.
+Please email General Enquiries and state whether you require a reply.
 Your comments will be copied to the Director.

 The Drug Control and Teaching Centre at King’s College London was established in 1978, in association with the UK Sports Council.
 It was the first ever human sports drug-testing laboratory outside of an Olympic Games, but the need for such a Centre was clear given the prevalence in the use of performance enhancing drugs such as steroids in sports during this era.
 The Centre was utilised heavily by UK organisations in the run up to the 1980 Olympic Games in Moscow and went on to become a global success.

 Today the DCC at King's is one of the world's foremost WADA accredited laboratories, with vast experience in successfully delivering analysis for Major Games.
 The Centre is currently contracted to undertake the drug testing of athletes under the UK Anti-Doping Testing Programme.
-In addition, the DCC has played an active part in teaching within King’s, with staff being integral to the establishment of MSc courses in Analytical Toxicology and Analytical Science for Industry.
-These courses have been a great success and staff continue to contribute significantly to these courses in addition to other programmes such as the MSc in Forensic Science.
+In addition, the DCC has played an active part in teaching within King’s, with staff being integral to the establishment of MSc courses in Analytical Toxicology and Forensic Science.
+Our programmes continue to be highly successful with links to industry through research projects and collaborations.

-The DCC in now part of King’s Forensics, a teaching and research unit within the Faculty of Life Science and Medicine which aims to be at the forefront in the development of end user focused research and teaching in forensic science.
+The DCC is also a teaching and research unit within the Faculty of Life Sciences and Medicine which aims to be at the forefront in the development of end user focused research and teaching in forensic science.